lelegard/arm-cpusysregs/msbuild/README.md

 ## Prerequisites

 - Install or update Visual Studio.
-Make sure that the latest version of the `ARM64` or `ARM64/AMR64EC` build tools are installed.
+Make sure that the latest version of the `ARM64/AMR64EC` build tools are installed.
   - To update your Visual Studio installation, start the "Visual Studio Installer" application.
   - Update first if your Visual Studio is not up-to-date.
 Wait for the update to complete.
   - Click "Modify" -> select the "Individual components" tab.
   - Scroll down to "Compilers, build tools, and runtimes" section.
-  - Select "MSVC 143 - VS 2022 C++ ARM64/ARM64EC build tools (latest)"
+  - Select "MSVC v143 - VS 2022 C++ ARM64/ARM64EC build tools (latest)"
     (may be different on newer versions).
+  - Select "MSVC v143 - VS 2022 C++ ARM64/ARM64EC Spectre-mitigated libs (latest)".
+    Although we do not require Spectre mitigation, it has been observed that the driver fails to compile without this component.
   - Click "Modify" (lower right corner).
 Wait for the update to complete.

 - Install the Windows Driver Kit (WDK) on the development system.